Leaving car doors unlocked or keys in the ignition are invitations to theft. Everyone knows that.

 Are you a driver who likes to back into spaces so it’s easier to drive away later?
 Remember that the same thought occurs to thieves looking for vehicles that offer them a quick getaway.

 So, reconsider backing into that spot.
 Also, when you park on the street, turn your wheels in toward the curb.
-It may sound silly, but every little thing you do to make your car less appealing to thieves can save you major headaches.
+It may sound silly, but every little thing you do to make your car less appealing to thieves helps.